cfe-lab/Kive/CONTRIBUTING.md

 7. Check if you need to set any new environment variables by running `diff kive/settings_default.py kive/settings.py`.
 Then copy `settings_default.py` over `settings.py`.

+7. Upgrade dependencies if `requirements.txt` has changed.
+This assumes that you have activated a virtual environment.

+         ssh user@server
+         cd /usr/local/share/Kive
+         sudo /opt/venv_kive/bin/pip install -r requirements.txt

 8. Migrate the database as described in the Creating Database Tables section of INSTALL.md, and deploy the static files: